e2b-dev/e2b-cookbook/examples/openai-js/README.md

 npm run start
 ```

-After running the program, you should get the results of a chart visualizing the learning curve of the model trained by o1, saved as `result.png`.
+After running the program, you should get the results of a chart visualizing the learning curve of the model trained by the model, saved as `result.png`.
 You can alternatively ask it to plot other charts, like a confusion matrix or the decision tree itself.

 ![Example of the output](temperature_analysis.png)